Qiaoran-M/dsa4212_lstm/README.md

 ## Introduction

-This repository contains a Long Short Term Memory (LSTM) model implemented from scratch using mainly `numpy` and `jax` Python libraries.
+This repository contains a Long Short-Term Memory (LSTM) model implemented from scratch using mainly `numpy` and `jax` Python libraries.

-The purpose of this model is to perform prediction on time series data.
-Specifically, we trained and evaluated the model on ...[dataset]...
+The purpose of this LSTM model is to perform prediction on taxi demand time series data.
+Specifically, we trained and evaluated the model on yellow taxi trip records from Manhattan spanning the years 2022 and 2023 in the [TLC Trip Record dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## Repository structure: